z-dev/web-training/courses/core/14-react.md

 #####setState function
 In any of the functions inside the component.
 You can say `this.setState({name: 'Danger Mouse'})`.

-*Important* any time you change the state of a component React will call the `render` function again and update the component automatically on the screen.
+Any time you change the state of a component React will call the `render` function again and update the component automatically on the screen.

+Do not set state like this: `this.state = {name: 'Danger Mouse'}`.
+It won't call the `render` function, and might just completely break everything.

 ####Talking about state inside the component

-Inside any of the functions we pass into `createClass` e.g. render.
+Inside any of the functions we pass into `createClass` e.g. `render`.
 We can access the state (which is also an object like props) using `this.state`.

 ###componentWillMount